shadyshrew/AWS-EC2-Jenkins-Automation/README.md

       `chmod 400 ~/.ssh/<keypair name>.pem`

 # Run the code
+`cd` into the directory containing the `AnsibleAutomate.yml` playbook and run it.
 `ansible-playbook AnsibleAutomate.yml`

 ## Copy and paste the URL in your browser to access the Jenkins Server